-5G protestors not to blame for fire: cops
+5G protestors not to blame for fire, say police

 In the UK, there have been some 80 incidents of celltower arson or vandalism since the start of the outbreak, including Tuesday's attack on a mast serving the emergency NHS Nightingale hospital in Birmingham.

-Vodafone UK chief executive Nick Jeffery described attacks on 5G towers as a "matter of national security", and said police and counter terrorism authorities are now investigating the attacks, which Jeffery labelled the work of 'deluded conspiracy theorists."
+Vodafone UK chief executive Nick Jeffery described attacks on 5G towers as a "matter of national security", and said police and counter terrorism authorities are now investigating the attacks, which Jeffery labelled the work of "deluded conspiracy theorists".

 Here, phone company executives have been more reserved in their public comments.

 The most overt link was drawn by Geoff Thorn, head of Telecommunications Forum, which represents Spark, Vodafone and 2degrees.
-The TCF boss said after the Kaitai attack,: "We know that damage to mobile networks in other countries has been linked to groups opposed to 5G."
+The TCF boss said after the Kaitai attack: "We know that damage to mobile networks in other countries has been linked to groups opposed to 5G."

 Spark, Vodafone and 2degrees all told the Herald there have been multiple attacks celltowers, but none want to share details for fear of triggering copycat attacks.